What is ZFF 72?

 Where will the films be shown?

 Your clip will be uploaded to the zff72.com website for online voting.
-Aditionally, it will be linked to a playlist on the ZFF 72 YouTube channel.
+Additionally, it will be linked to a playlist on the ZFF 72 Vimeo channel.
 It is also possible that some clips will be shown on other platforms.

 How can I prepare myself for ZFF 72?